Heterogeneous Treatment Effects in Social Networks: Experiments and Case Study

+We test for effect modifier hypotheses using Algorithm \ref{algo:hypothesis_test} with gradient boosting regression for posterior projection (line \ref{l:project}).
+Table \ref{tbl:case_study} shows the $\is$ values for hypothesized CATE and CATT effect modifiers.
+We report the test statistics for the open and closed triadic financial cooperation, age, gender, nativeness, education, some of neigbhors' covariates etc. We observe that having gender, nativeness, the percentage of female neighbors, and the percentage of native neighbors are all CATE effect modifiers for CATE.
+However, when we test for the CATT effect modifiers, we find that average age of the neighbors and V-pattern in ego-centric subgraph (open triad) are effect modifier while the test fails to reject the null for other variables.

-\paratitle{Implications:} Based on our results shown in Table~\ref{tbl:case_study} and Figure~\ref{fig:eff_mod}, we conjecture that SHG are highly beneficial to individuals who either do not have any valid identification (such as election cards), are not familiar with the banking system (no savings account), or do not have a valid introducer to the banking system (neighbors without election card or without savings accounts).
-Typically these individuals might find it hard to borrow money.
+\paratitle{Societal Impact and Implications.} Based on our results in Table~\ref{tbl:case_study} and Figure~\ref{fig:tree}, we conjecture that SHG are highly beneficial to females or individuals who are non-native to the village.
+The benefits of SHG are amplified if the pretreatment network of the individual is weak.
+Typically, these individuals might be poorer and might find it hard to borrow money.
 However, with the help of SHG such individuals can borrow money at a reasonable rate where the pooled capital of SHG helps them mitigate the risk of a default.
-Thus, if government or a policy maker were to promote SHG for increasing financial risk tolerance and entrepreneurship in financially weaker section of society, it might be optimal to engage with the population that either is not introduced to the financial system or does not have valid identification documents.
+Thus, if a government or a policy maker were to promote SHG for increasing financial risk tolerance and entrepreneurship in financially weaker section of society, it might be optimal to engage with females and migrants.
+Further, targeting individuals at the periphery of social network is also important.
+However, while studying treatment effect modifiers, one must be careful about potential misuses and fairness, e.g., even the sub-population who do not benefit the most from a vaccine should be able to access a vaccine.

-\section{Related Work}
+\section{Related work}